Skip to main content Skip to Chat

 Food and Beverage Sales in B.C Schools

-The Guidelines for Food and Beverage Sales in BC Schools define the minimum nutrition standards that schools are required to use to determine what food and beverages can be sold to students.
+The Guidelines for Food and Beverage Sales in BC Schools is the Provincial nutrition framework developed by the Ministry of Education to define the minimum nutrition standards that schools are required to use to determine what food and beverages can be sold to students.
 This document contains information, tools and fact sheets to support implementation of the Guidelines across the school setting.

 Food Safe Certification